Callus Removal Tips: 4 Ways to Stop Being Callous About Your Feet

 Donning improper footwear is one of the worst things you can do for your feet.
-Not only do ill-fitting shoes cause blisters as well as corn and calluses after prolonged wear, but they could also lead to foot pain and even deformity, according to a 2018 study in the Journal of Foot and Ankle Research.
+Not only do ill-fitting shoes cause blisters as well as cracked feet after prolonged wear, but they could also lead to foot pain and even deformity, according to a 2018 study in the Journal of Foot and Ankle Research.

 If you’re not concerned about the style of it all, then remember some of these considerations when choosing shoes.
 First, the fit must accommodate both the length and the width of your feet.
 According to research at the University of Michigan, when trying out footwear, check to see if it bends where your toe bends.
 Hold a shoe on both ends and see if you can twist it slightly.
 It will show you how much movement the shoe can provide.
 Check for arch support, too.
 The most significant qualifier, however?
 It has to feel comfortable.

 Wear socks if your fashion sense allows for them.
 They reduce friction, reducing your chances of developing a callus, and absorb sweat, decreasing the likelihood of .